camcl/poolimputeSNPs/README.md

 ### Notes about running 'prophaser' imputation in the workflow

 The script files provided as examples are specific to the compute cluster 'Snowy' at [UPPMAX](https://www.uppmax.uu.se) which is managed with SLURM. prophaser was executed for each sample on 1 node (16 cores).
+The execution time of the workflow might be longer if fewer and/or smaller cores are used.
 You may adapt the following scripts (in `workflow/scripts`) for making them compatible with your remote computing environment:

 * *set_SlurmUser.sh*: adapt the locations of: